-Players must wear the same colored jersey or shirts that is provided by the LRC.
+Players must wear the same colored jersey or shirts.
 All youth programs require shin guards to be worn by all players.
 If your players will be wearing cleats, make sure they are soccer cleats.
 A soccer cleat does not have a cleat at the front edge of the shoe like a baseball cleat.
 This is for safety.